The Effect of Omitted Variables on the Sign of Regression Coefficients: Measuring the Robustness of the Sign of to Omitted Variables

 \subsection{Incorporating Magnitude Restrictions on the Omitted Variable Bias}

 We have just shown that the sign change breakdown point for $\delta$ can never be larger than one.
 This negative result can be overturned by adding additional identifying assumptions.
-We consider the following particularly simple assumption.
+For example, there are usually values of the coefficient that are extremely implausible, such as a 500\% return to education.
+Any procedure that produced such an estimate would therefore suggest that there is a problem with the procedure itself, the data, or both.
+In this section we show that if researchers are willing to explicitly impose this kind of bound then we can obtain sign change breakdown points larger than one.
+Specifically, consider the following assumption.